 Scopes and Processes

-After a few calls, the return shape starts to matter more than the function name.
-A future means the routine still has a result it can wait for; a direct value means the call has already crossed a boundary and come back.
+When APIs return different shapes, the return shape matters more than the function name.
+A future means there is still a result to wait for; a direct value means the call has already crossed a boundary and come back.

 The runtime names behind that shape are process and scope.
-A process is one running routine inside a scope.
+A process is the runtime identity a scope creates for work started from a routine entry.
 A scope is the boundary that owns processes and waits for them to converge.

 One Process, One Future